datazuul/datazuul.github.io/topics/linux/_posts/2023-06-29-linux-rescarta-digital-library.md

 **Workaround**:

-Later we found out, that we still could add tesseract ALTO-OCR-files before data conversion for creating ResCarta-ALTO-files that later on can be shown as text-overlay in Mirador in ResCarta-Web.
-Indexing fulltext is not supported like this.
+Later we found out, that we still could add tesseract ALTO-OCR-files before data conversion for creating ResCarta-ALTO-files that later on can be shown as text-overlay in Mirador and fulltext searched in ResCarta-Web.
 So before restarting "Begin Conversion" without OCR let's create OCR files by executing tesseract manually from command line.
 [We wrote an own post on executing tesseract]({% post_url topics/linux/2022-03-13-linux-ocr %}).

 Short summary example: